helios-network/helios-core/docs/docs/nodes/running-a-node/upgrade.md

 ## Chain Upgrades

 Injective periodically undergoes software upgrades.
 When a chain upgrade governance proposal is passed, a block height will be specified at which all nodes will automatically panic and stop running.
-At this point, the upgraded `injectived` binaries  can be installed, and the node can be restarted.
+At this point, the upgraded `heliades` binaries  can be installed, and the node can be restarted.

 See [here](https://github.com/InjectiveLabs/injective-chain-releases/releases) for the most recent and prior chain releases.